mb1986/rm-hacks/README.md

   - Disable/enable rM1 buttons
   - Toggle automatic updates
 - Cycle between two recent documents by swiping two fingers up from the bottom of the page.
-- Gesture to swap the last two pen thicknesses (strokes) by swiping one finger down in the top right corner.
+- Gesture to swap the last two pen thicknesses (strokes) by swiping one finger down in the top right corner (right-handed)/left corner (left-handed).
-- Gesture to swap the last two colors by swiping one finger up in the top right corner.
+- Gesture to swap the last two colors by swiping one finger up in the top right corner (right-handed)/left corner (left-handed).
-- Clock in the bottom left corner.
+- Clock in the bottom of the toolbar.
 - Configuration setting to disable the hack that adds additional stroke sizes.
 - Staedtler pencil eraser support (hopefully).
 - Taller area for the writing tool/eraser switch gesture.